Preparing your manuscript

 Journals with very few LaTeX submissions may not have this item type.
 In this case, submit your manuscript in PDF format only and supply the source files when requested.

-For more information and support, see the EES support hub.
+For more information and support, see the Elsevier Support Center.

 Preparing CRC journal articles